Population fragmentation: Genetic effects

-Other instances of population fragmentation show that while population bottlenecks resulting from fragmentation should lower genetic diversity over time, as mentioned, some species that experience these changes are able to maintain high levels of genetic diversity.
-Population fragmentation into multiple, smaller subpopulations, and with periods of low gene flow, is able to adequately preserve allelic richness, the number of alleles in a population, at the expense of heterozygosity - increases the Loss of heterozygosity.
+While population bottlenecks resulting from fragmentation are generally expected to lower genetic diversity over time, some species experiencing these conditions are nevertheless able to maintain relatively high levels of genetic diversity.
+Fragmentation into multiple, smaller subpopulations, particularly when gene flow is low, can adequately preserve allelic richness—the number of alleles present in a population—although often at the expense of reduced heterozygosity.

-Population fragmentation by habitat fragmentation has been shown to increase the genetic differentiation between different subpopulations as there is less gene flow due to the physical separation.
+Population fragmentation caused by habitat fragmentation has also been shown to increase genetic differentiation among subpopulations, as there is less gene flow due to physical separation.